 {334}

-for their sins were *morally* the accumulation of all those that went before, and which God had borne with, according to the patience which they had despised, and of which they availed themselves to plunge more deeply into evil.| (See also @Daniel 5: 18 - 23.)
+for their sins were *morally* the accumulation of all those that went before, and which God had borne with, according to the patience which they had despised, and of which they availed themselves to plunge more deeply into evil¦.
+(See also @Daniel 5: 18 - 23.)
 It is clear that this consideration may augment the sin of an individual; but this prevents not the other great principle of the government of God as to those who bear His name or who enjoy the light He gives, or who are found (in consequence, perhaps, of their own pride, and the blinding of Satan) in the position, or pretending to enjoy the position, in which God has placed His own.
 (See, for instance, @Jeremiah 23, @Matthew 24: 48, etc.)

 We may add that the judgment of God is according to the iniquity of the people; He brings upon them their iniquity.
 (Compare @Jeremiah 5: 21 and @Isaiah 6: 9, and other passages, as @2 Thessalonians 2: 10, 11.)
 Now the Spirit of God applies this general principle to Babylon in the Revelation.
 In her is found all the blood which has been shed upon the earth.
 The judgment of God renders her responsible for all that which has been done from the beginning, and the apostles and prophets are called to rejoice at the vengeance God takes upon her.